huiralb/builtadi/README.md

    ```sh
    php artisan key:generate
    ```
-4. **Import the database structure and data**
+4. **Import the database**

-   - You can use the custom Artisan command:
+   - You can migrate and use the custom Artisan command:
      ```sh
      php artisan db:import
      ```